 Patrick was born and raised in Virginia before moving to Philadelphia to pursue an undergraduate degree in media production from Temple University.
 Since then he's cut his teeth working in the many facets of photography and film production at home and abroad.
 His greatest regret was selling his first childhood camera, a Tasmanian Devil-shaped Polaroid.
 Always open to new podcast recommendations.

 Karen was born and raised right outside of Philadelphia.
 She fell in love with photography while receiving a bachelor’s in Film and Media at Temple University.
 She focuses her skills on photojournalism and portrait photography.
-When Karen is not shooting, she enjoys creating designs for local businesses, rock climbing, learning to cook, and cuddling her cat Andy with her favorite cup of tea in her hand.
+When Karen is not shooting, she enjoys creating designs for local businesses, learning to cook, and finding the next plant to add to her collection.

 We would be remiss to exclude our honorary office mascot and professional greeter, Murphy.
 He’s perfect for breaking the ice when clients come onsite and he’s hypoallergenic too!
 He’s been with Chorus since it was first founded and holds the tie-breaking vote among the founders.
 When he’s not scrutinizing our work, he’s plotting against his nemeses: squirrels, raccoons, deer, birds, bunnies, etc.